-A natural person with a valid identity document as defined in article 1 Wid (Hoofdstuk I - Wet op de identificatieplicht) can apply for a certificate in the Citizen Domain.
-Cleverbase maintains an allowlist of identity documents on a risk based approach.
-As such Cleverbase retains the right to disallow the use of a specific identity document at its sole discretion.
+A natural person with a valid identity document can apply for a certificate in the Citizen Domain.
+Cleverbase maintains an list of supported identity documents [section 3.2] on a risk based approach.
+As such Cleverbase retains the right to disallow the use of a specific identity document at its sole discretion